PALSavesKids Community Program

 FREE Emergency Locksmith Service and Emergency Door Unlocking (EDU) Program

-- The nearest Pop-A-Lock employee will drop everything and come to help for FREE.
+- Third, remain near your vehicle and keep calm while your help arrives.
+Our nearest Pop-A-Lock employee will drop everything and come to help for FREE so you don’t need to worry about anything.

 Tips to help prevent children from being locked in a vehicle: